bluecurrent/HomeAssistantAPI/docs/source/documentation/platforms-documentation.md

 - Is called when signal is dispatched.
 - Gets the (potentially) new value from the connector class.
-- If the value is not null, set the value and make the entity available.
+- If the value is not none, set the value and make the entity available.
 - Else set the entity to unavailable except when the entity is one of `start_datetime` `stop_datetime` or `ch_offline_since`.
 Because those values are not always filled when receiving a status update.

 ## ChargePointButton(BlueCurrentEntity, ButtonEntity):